justjooshing/CRA-hooks-pokemon-quiz/README.md

 ## Pokemon Quiz

-A rebuilt version ES6 of the pokemon quiz app that I made, using create-react-app and react hooks this time, instead of class-based components.
+A rebuilt version ES6 of the pokemon quiz app that I made, using create-react-app, React hooks, and Redux this time, instead of class-based components.

 ### Usage